TimCares/MasterThesis/docs/thesis/experiments/multimodal_knowledge_distillation.typ

 - first test:
   - add a linear projection on the final CLS token of the student model
   - add layer norm before
-  - else architecture remains the same
+  - else architecture remains the same -> essentially the same as in @multimodal_self_attention
 - output of the projection is used for the MSE loss
 - CLS representation of MLP of shared Transformer block is used for the contrastive loss (exactly as before) -> if task is retrieval, then use the CLS token output of the shared Transformer block